bensu/doo/README.md

 You should not change `doo.runner/*exit-fn*` since it is used by the script runner to know when to exit.

+## Setting up Environments

+This is the hardest part and `doo` doesn't do it for you (yet?).
+Right now if you want to run [`slimer](http://docs.slimerjs.org/current/installation.html) and [`phantom`](http://phantomjs.org/download.html) you need to install them so that these commands work on the command line:

+    phantomjs -v

+    slimerjs -v

+In the future I plan to allow for customized commands in case you want to run something like `/path/to/slimer/v1/slimerjs` instead of `slimerjs`.

+> Note: Do not install slimerjs with homebrew unless you know what you are doing.
+There are [reports](https://groups.google.com/forum/#!topic/clojurescript/4EF-NAzu-kM) of it not working with ClojureScript when installed that way because of dated versions.

 ## License

 Most code in this project is a repackaging of